Breaking News | FG To Set Up Police Special Unit For Niger Delta Soon — Akpabio

-Godswill Akpabio …Sites unit Hqtrs in Port Harcourt By Chris Ochayi, ABUJA As part of measures to support the security infrastructure to sustain peace and socio-economic development within the region, the Minister of Niger Delta Affairs, Senator Godswill Akpabio, has unveiled plans to establish the “Special Operation Unit” of the Nigerian Police Force, NPF, for the region.
+Minister of Niger Delta Affairs, Senator Godswill Akpabio By Chris Ochayi – Abuja As part of measures to support the security infrastructure to sustain peace and socio-economic development within the region, the Minister of Niger Delta Affairs, Senator Godswill Akpabio, has unveiled plans to establish “Special Operation Unit” of the Nigerian Police Force, NPF, for the region.

 Senator Akpabio, who made the disclosure while receiving the National Secretary of the Interim Caretaker Committee of the APC, Sen. Akpan James Udohedehen, yesterday, in his office, in Abuja.

+ALSO READ: Insecurity: Address Nigerians in your own voice, PDP dares Buhari “So all of us are subject to the party and we must do everything to support the party.
+Therefore, everything we do in the Ministry, we try to involve the party at the National and State level”.

-Also read: 30 years after promise, Anambra finally gets an airport The immediate past former Governor of Akwa Ibom, State, said, “We have not given out one single contract since we came on board, but we have meticulously worked on old contracts which we believe will be useful to the people.
+The immediate past former Governor of Akwa Ibom, state, said, “We have not given out one single contract since we came on board, but we have meticulously worked on old contracts which we believe will be useful to the people.

-“As of today, the Ministry has submitted the second Interim report of the forensic audit to the presidency in this regard”.
+READ ALSO: Osun NYSC denies making COVID-19 vaccines condition for monthly clearance “As at today, the Ministry has submitted the second Interim report of the forensic audit to the presidency in this regard”.

 He stressed further that, “The Permanent Secretary of the Ministry has also furnished me with the report of 39 projects that are ready for commission, some of them with Skills Acquisition Centers in Akwa-Ibom, Imo and Ondo States.